-UPDATE – A bicycle / pedestrian lane was installed during the summer of 2020.
-The lane extends from Dunham Road, near the Town Highway Department, up Sunderland Hill Road past the Town Office Building to the top of the hill.
-The lane provides increased safety for walkers and riders while travelling this steep, winding section of road.
+UPDATE – After the initial bicycle / pedestrian lane was installed during the summer of 2020 (from Dunham Road, near the Town Highway Department, up Sunderland Hill Road past the Town Office Building to the top of the hill), an extension was added during the Spring of 2024.
+The lane now extends to the intersection of Bacon Hollow Road and Sunderland Hill Road.
+The lane provides increased safety for walkers and riders while travelling this section of road.
 Grant funding covered approximately half of the costs to install this safety enhancement.
 Thanks to the Safe Roads Committee and all who were instrumental in achieving this needed improvement!

 The Sunderland Safe Roads Final Report has been issued and split into two documents due to its large size.
 If you have a slow connection it may take some time to download.